Your privacy is critically important to us. At UniVoIP, we have a few fundamental principles:

 - to enforce our legal and contractual rights; or

 - to protect the rights, property or safety of UniVoIP, our customers and others, including exchanging information for fraud protection and credit risk reduction;

-- to our vendors who help us provide any part of the site, to the limited extent required for such help, and on condition that they may not further disclose your data or use it for any other purpose; or
+- to our vendors who help us provide any part of the site, as well as other vendors for in connection with the providing of our goods and services, to the limited extent required for such help, and on condition that they may not further disclose your data or use it for any other purpose; or

 - as part of any sale of our assets or a merger of our company.

 With respect to our vendors, UniVoIP may disclose your personal information to a third party for a business purpose.
 When we disclose your personal information, we enter into an agreement that describes the purpose and requires the recipient to both maintain that personal information as confidential and not use it for any purpose except performing the agreement.

 In the last 12 months, UniVoIP has disclosed the following categories of personal information for a business purpose:

 - Personal Information Listed in the California Customer Records Statute (Cal.
 Civ.
 Code § 1798.80(e))

 Your personal information was disclosed for a business purpose to the following categories of third parties: